ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

 ![Remove just the top cover](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5526.jpg){:standalone}

 I looked inside, cleaned with compressed air as things were a little dusty, but that didn't do anything to fix the issues.
+I even found a dime resting on one of the speaker boards!
+But that wasn't the cause of an actual issue either.

-In addition, while trying the piano again, I also noticed that the A#3 key was moving too much laterally, and while doing so was making noise.
+In addition, while trying the piano again, I noticed that the A#3 key was moving too much laterally, and while doing so was making noise.
 It was the only key like this one the keyboard.
 Was this a new issue?
 Or maybe I hadn't noticed it before?
 I still don't know.

 Not that it matters but here you can see the main board.
 There are some Samsung as well as Yamaha chips.